vfxgb/Tiktok-Jampots/README.md

 Returns a list: `{ id, title, created_at, updated_at }`.

 ### `GET /v1/conversations/:id/messages`
-Returns chat history and (if applicable) redacted image URLs for the thread.
+Returns chat history and (if applicable) and image URLs for the thread.

 ---